sssssswh/Thesis-Slides/README.md

-# YOLO Models for Instance Segmentation of Individual Tree Crowns from Aerial Imagery in Wellington
+# 🌳 YOLO Models for Instance Segmentation of Individual Tree Crowns from Aerial Imagery in Wellington

-## Overview
+## 📋 Overview

-This repository contains the PhD thesis defense slides for research on developing innovative YOLO-based models for instance segmentation and species classification of individual tree crowns from aerial imagery, with a focus on Wellington, New Zealand.
+This repository contains the PhD thesis defense slides for research on developing innovative YOLO-based models for instance segmentation and species classification of individual tree crowns from aerial imagery, with a focus on Wellington, New Zealand. 🇳🇿

-**Author:** Ziyi Sun
+**👨‍🎓 Author:** Ziyi Sun
-**Supervisors:** Bing Xue and Mengjie Zhang
+**👨‍🏫 Supervisors:** Bing Xue and Mengjie Zhang
-**Institution:** School of Engineering and Computer Science, Victoria University of Wellington
+**🏛️ Institution:** School of Engineering and Computer Science, Victoria University of Wellington

-## Research Motivation
+## 🎯 Research Motivation

 The research addresses critical environmental challenges in the Wellington region:
 - **Landslide Prevention:** Supporting reforestation efforts in the Wairarapa area to prevent landslides
 - **Strategic Tree Planting:** Determining optimal locations for new tree plantings
 - **Species Selection:** Identifying which tree types work best for specific environmental conditions

-## Technical Approach
+## 🎯 Technical Approach

 ### Instance Segmentation Goals
 The research tackles three key computer vision tasks: